gmanatwk/aspnet-core-training/Module03-Working-with-Web-APIs/Exercises/Exercise03-API-Documentation-Versioning.md

    using Asp.Versioning;
    using Microsoft.AspNetCore.Mvc;
    using Microsoft.EntityFrameworkCore;
-   using LibraryAPI.Data;
+   using RestfulAPI.Data;
-   using LibraryAPI.Models;
+   using RestfulAPI.Models;
-   using LibraryAPI.Models.DTOs;
+   using RestfulAPI.Models.DTOs;
    using Swashbuckle.AspNetCore.Annotations;

-   namespace LibraryAPI.Controllers.V2
+   namespace RestfulAPI.Controllers.V2
    {
        /// <summary>
        /// Manages library books (Version 2 - Enhanced)